 The Rhode Island sports betting market is regulated by the Rhode Island Lottery who oversees all wagering operations within the state.

-Which legal sportsbooks are available in Pennsylvania?
+Which legal sportsbooks are available in Rhode Island?

 There are only two physical sportsbooks in the state.
 Both of these retail outlets are run by William Hill on an IGT platform and launched in November 2018.